apaleyes/spac.net/reading-notes/chapters/04-analyzing-fork-join-algorithms.md

 However, as mentioned above, the bound holds only under a couple assumptions.
 The first is that all the threads you create to do subproblems do approximately the same amount of work.
 Otherwise, if a thread with much-more-work-to-do is scheduled very late, other processors will sit idle waiting for this laggard to finish.
 The second is that all the threads do a small but not tiny amount of work.
 In other words, just avoid threads that do millions of operations as well as threads that do dozens.

 To summarize, as a user of a library like this, your job is to pick a good parallel algorithm, implement it in terms of divide-and-conquer with a reasonable sequential cut-off, and analyze the expected run-time in terms of the provided bound.
 The library’s job is to give this bound while trying to maintain low constant-factor overheads.
 While this library is particularly good for _this_ style of programming, this basic division is common: application writers develop good algorithms and rely on some underlying thread scheduler to deliver reasonable performance.

+### 4.2 Amdahl’s Law

+So far we have analyzed the running time of a parallel algorithm.
+While a parallel algorithm could have some “sequential parts” (a part of the dag where there is a long linear sequence of nodes), it is common to think of an execution in terms of some entirely parallel parts (e.g., maps and reductions) and some entirely sequential parts.
+The sequential parts could simply be algorithms that have not been parallelized or they could be inherently sequential, like reading in input.
+As this section shows, even a little bit of sequential work in your program drastically reduces the speed-up once you have a significant number of processors.

+This result is really a matter of very basic algebra.
+It is named after Gene Amdahl, who first articulated it.
+Though almost all computer scientists learn it and understand it, it is all too common to forget its implications.
+It is, perhaps, counterintuitive that just a little non-parallelism has such a drastic limit on speed-up.
+But it’s a fact, so learn and remember Amdahl’s Law!

+With that introduction, here is the full derivation of Amdahl’s Law: suppose the work _T<sub>1</sub>_ is 1, i.e., the total program execution time on one processor is 1 “unit time”.
+Let _S_ be the portion of the execution that cannot be parallelized and assume the rest of the execution (1 − _S_) gets perfect linear speed-up on _P_ processors for any _P_.
+Notice this is a charitable assumption about the parallel part equivalent to assuming the span is _O(1)_.
+Then:

+<center>_T<sub>1</sub> = S + (1 - S) = 1_</center>
+<center>_T<sub>P</sub> = S + (1 - S) / P_</center>

+Notice all we have assumed is that the parallel portion (1 − _S_) runs in time (1 − _S_) / _P_.
+Then the speed-up, by definition is:

+<center>Amdahl’s Law: _T<sub>1</sub> / T<sub>P</sub> = 1 / (S + (1 - S) / P)_</center>

+As a corollary, the parallelism is just the simplified equation as _P_ goes to _∞_:

+<center>_T<sub>1</sub> / T<sub>P</sub> = 1 / S</center>

+The equations may look innocuous until you start plugging in values.
+For  example, if 33% of a program is sequential, then a billion processors can achieve a speed-up of at most 3.
+That is just common sense: they cannot speed-up 1/3 of the program, so even if the rest of the program runs “instantly” the speed-up is only 3.

+The “problem” is when we expect to get twice the performance from twice the computational resources.
+If those extra resources are processors, this works only if most of the execution time is still running parallelizable code.
+Adding a second or third processor can often provide significant speed-up, but as the number of processors grows, the benefit quickly diminishes.

+Recall that from 1980–2005 the processing speed of desktop computers doubled approximately every 18 months.
+Therefore, 12 years or so was long enough to buy a new computer and have it run an old program 100 times faster.
+Now suppose that instead in 12 years we have 256 processors rather than 1 but all the processors have the same speed.
+What percentage of a program would have to be perfectly parallelizable in order to get a speed-up of 100?
+Perhaps a speed-up of 100 given 256 cores seems easy?
+Plugging into Amdahl’s Law, we need:

+<center>100 ≤ 1 / (S + (1 − S) / 256)</center>

+Solving for _S_ reveals that at most 0.61% of the program can be sequential.

+Given depressing results like these — and there are many, hopefully you will draw some possible-speedup plots as homework exercises — it is tempting to give up on parallelism as a means to performance improvement.
+While you should never forget Amdahl’s Law, you should also not entirely despair.
+Parallelism does provide real speed-up for performance-critical parts of programs.
+You just do not get to speed-up _all_ of your code by buying a faster computer.
+More specifically, there are two common workarounds to the fact-of-life that is Amdahl’s Law:

+ 1. We can find new parallel algorithms.
+Given enough processors, it is worth parallelizing something (reducing span) even if it means more total computation (increasing work).
+Amdahl’s Law says that as the number of processors grows, span is more important than work.
+This is often described as “scalability matters more than performance” where scalability means can-use-more-processors and performance means run-time on a small-number-of-processors.
+In short, large amounts of parallelism can change your algorithmic choices.
+ 2. We can use the parallelism to solve new or bigger problems rather than solving the same problem faster.
+For example, suppose the parallel part of a program is _O(n<sup>2</sup>)_ and the sequential part is _O(n)_.
+As we increase the number of processors, we can increase _n_ with only a small increase in the running time.
+One area where parallelism is very successful is computer graphics (animated movies, video games, etc.).
+Compared to years ago, it is not so much that computers are rendering the same scenes faster; it is that they are rendering more impressive scenes with more pixels and more accurate images.
+In short, parallelism can enable new things (provided those things are parallelizable of course) even if the old things are limited by Amdahl’s Law.

+### 4.3 Comparing Amdahl’s Law and Moore’s Law

+There is another “Law” relevant to computing speed and the number of processors available on a chip.
+Moore’s Law, again named after its inventor, Gordon Moore, states that the number of transistors per unit area on a chip doubles roughly every 18 months.
+That increased transistor density used to lead to faster processors; now it is leading to more processors.

+Moore’s Law is an observation about the semiconductor industry that has held for decades.
+The fact that it has held for so long is entirely about empirical evidence — people look at the chips that are sold and see that they obey this law.
+Actually, for many years it has been a self-fulfilling prophecy: chip manufacturers expect themselves to continue Moore’s Law and they find a way to achieve technological innovation at this pace.
+There is no inherent mathematical theorem underlying it.
+Yet we expect the number of processors to increase exponentially for the foreseeable future.

+On the other hand, Amdahl’s Law is an irrefutable fact of algebra.